awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_users-manage-group.md

 # IAM: Allows specific IAM users to manage a group programmatically and in the console<a name="reference_policies_examples_iam_users-manage-group"></a>

-This example shows how you might create an IAM policy that allows specific IAM users to manage the `AllUsers` group\.
+This example shows how you might create an identity\-based policy that allows specific IAM users to manage the `AllUsers` group\.
 This policy defines permissions for programmatic and console access\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 What does this policy do?
 + The `AllowAllUsersToListAllGroups` statement allows listing all groups\.
 This is necessary for console access\.
 This permission must be in its own statement because it does not support a resource ARN\.
 Instead the permissions specify `"Resource" : "*"`\.